winhowes/AuthTranslator/README.md

 3. **Running**

-   When started, the server listens on port `8080`.
+   The listen address can be configured with the `-addr` flag.
+By default the server listens on `:8080`.
 Incoming requests are matched against the host header to determine the route and associated authentication plugin.

 ## Running Tests